 Key Stage three: In Year 7, all students have three hours of French a fortnight.
 We use “Studio 1” to support the study of the language.
 Lessons are interactive and varied.
 Students are encouraged to use as much French as possible.
 Our committed, experienced and well qualified team include native speakers of French.

 In Year 8, dual linguists continue to study French and Spanish while the remainder of the students continue to study either French or Spanish.
 Studio 2 textbooks are used in French to deepen students’ understanding of the language.
-A residential trip to Paris is offered to dual linguists.
+A residential trip to Paris is offered to the students.

-Key Stage four: in Year 9, Students embark on the Edexcel French GCSE course and practise listening, speaking, reading and writing skills further.
-Like Year 8 dual linguist students, they have the opportunity to participate in the residential trip to Paris.
+Key Stage four: in Year 9, there is a transitional period for two terms before students embark on the Edexcel French GCSE course and practise listening, speaking, reading and writing skills further.
+Like Year 8 students, they have the opportunity to participate in the residential trip to Paris.

 In Year 7, all students study three hours of Spanish per fortnight.

-At Key Stage 3 (Years 7 and 8), staff and students use the “Mira” range of textbooks to support teaching and learning.
+At Key Stage 3 (Years 7 and 8), staff and students use the “Viva” range of textbooks to support teaching and learning.

 At the end of Year 7, the most able linguists continue to study both languages in Year 8.
 Others continue with either Spanish or French.